top of page

 The key to successful small-space living

-Here are 15 clever ways to fool the eye and make your small room look and feel like a big space.
+Here are 15 clever ways to trick the eye and make a small room look and feel much bigger.

 1. Scale it Down